wehrliaa/mbaacc-replay-takeover/README.md

 ## Acknowledgements

-- [Meepster99](https://github.com/Meepster99/), for helping me with the Ghidra stuff.
+- [Meepster99](https://github.com/Meepster99/), for providing me with her Ghidra project for this game.
+This would've taken a lot longer to make if it wasn't for that, so thanks a lot!

 ## License